-Trump Replacing Secretary of State Tillerson With CIA Director Mike Pompeo
+Trump Replacing Secretary Of State Tillerson With CIA Director Mike Pompeo

 Mike Pompeo, Director of the CIA, will become our new Secretary of State.
 He will do a fantastic job!
 Thank you to Rex Tillerson for his service!
 Gina Haspel will become the new Director of the CIA, and the first woman so chosen.
 Congratulations to all!— Donald J. Trump (@realDonaldTrump) March 13, 2018

+"The secretary had every intention of remaining because of the tangible progress made on critical national security issues," said Undersecretary of State Steve Goldstein.
+"He established and enjoyed relationships with his counterparts.
+He will miss his colleagues at the Department of State and enjoyed working together with the Department of Defense in an uncommonly robust relationship."

+Continued Goldstein: "The secretary did not speak to the president this morning and is unaware of the reason, but he is grateful for the opportunity to serve, and still believes strongly that public service is a noble calling and not to be regretted. "

-Trump and Tillerson are described as talking often, though Trump has frequently appeared to catch the top diplomat off guard on major foreign policy decisions.
+Trump and Tillerson have been described as talking often but sometimes also appeared quite out of step on major foreign policy decisions.

+A White House official says the president wanted to have a new team in place in advance of upcoming talks with North Korea and ongoing trade negotiations.

+Tillerson, who was traveling in Africa last week, was caught flat-footed when the surprise announcement came that Trump had accepted an invitation to meet with North Korean leader Kim Jong Un.
+Just a day earlier, he'd told reporters that negotiations were a long way off.

+Democrats blasted what they called the nonstop chaos of the Trump White House, which they said meant it cannot focus on conducting business seriously.

+"The instability of this administration in just about every area weakens America," said Senate Minority Leader Chuck Schumer, D-N.Y.

-Tillerson, the former boss of petrogiant ExxonMobil, never close, as the men didn't know each other before 2016 — irreparably broke after months of disputes over policy, embarrassing leaks and a few public humiliations by the president himself.
+Tillerson, the former boss of petrogiant ExxonMobil, didn't know Trump before 2016 — and their relationship seemed to eventually rupture after months of disputes over policy, embarrassing leaks and a few public humiliations by the president himself.

+Trump told reporters on Tuesday that he and Tillerson had always gotten along and that he was a "good man," but their friction over tough issues such as the Iran nuclear deal had been what compelled Trump to replace him.

+The campaign had apparently been in the works for some time.
 White House officials on Nov.
 30 cranked up the pressure on Tillerson with an apparent targeted leak to The New York Times.
-It revealed the existence of a secret plan by chief of staff John Kelly to force out Tillerson and replace him CIA Director Mike Pompeo.
+It revealed the existence of a secret plan by chief of staff John Kelly to force out Tillerson and replace him with Pompeo.

 Trump would then nominate Sen. Tom Cotton, R-Ark., to replace Pompeo, according to the Times.
+As it happened, Cotton is not getting the nomination to lead the CIA, after all.

 The report took care to say that the plan was "tentative" and Trump hadn't yet approved it, but the message to the State Department's headquarters in Foggy Bottom in Washington, D.C., was clear: the White House was finished with Tillerson and wanted him out.